webpro-nl/knip/packages/docs/src/content/docs/guides/performance.md

 Use [--isolate-workspaces][2] to disable this behavior.

+## Language Service

+Knip does not install the TypeScript Language Service (LS) by default.
+This is expensive, as TypeScript needs to set up symbols and caching for the rather slow `findReferences` function.

+There are two cases that enforce Knip to install the LS.

+### 1. Class members

+The `findReferences` function is used to find unused members of imported classes (i.e. when the issue type `classMembers` is included).

+### 2. Include external type definitions

+When [`--include-libs`][3] is enabled, Knip enables loading type definitions of external dependencies.
+This will also install the LS to access its `findReferences` function.
+It acts as an extra line of defense: only exports that weren't referenced to during default procedure go through this.

-## findReferences
+## Metrics

-The `findReferences` function (from the TypeScript Language Service) is invoked for exported class members.
-If finding unused class members is enabled, use the `--performance` flag to see how many times this function is invoked and how much time is spent there:
+Use [the `--performance` flag][4] to see how many times potentially expensive functions (e.g. `findReferences`) are invoked and how much time is spent in those functions.
+Example usage:

 ```sh
 knip --include classMembers --performance
 ```

-The first invocation (per program) is especially expensive, as TypeScript sets up symbols and caching.

 ## A last resort

-In case Knip is unbearable slow (or even crashes), you could resort to [lint individual workspaces][3].
+In case Knip is unbearably slow (or even crashes), you could resort to [lint individual workspaces][5].

 [1]: ./configuring-project-files.md
 [2]: ../reference/cli.md#--isolate-workspaces
+[3]: ../guides/handling-issues.mdx#external-libraries
+[4]: ../reference/cli.md#--performance
-[3]: ../features/monorepos-and-workspaces.md#lint-a-single-workspace
+[5]: ../features/monorepos-and-workspaces.md#lint-a-single-workspace